 October 4, 1937: Judy spent the day in the MGM recording studio, prerecording “Down On Melody Farm” for Everybody Sing.
-At this point, the film was still named Swing Fever which was the original name of the project.
+At this point, the film was titled Swing Fever which was one of the original names of the project.
 The other was The Ugly Duckling (!).

 2009 Part 1 (unknown take number)

 2010 Part 2 Take 4 (three takes given the same take number)

 2011 Part 3 Takes 2 & 3

 October 4, 1939: College is out, says Judy.

 “I don’t see any sense in my trying to go to college.
 If I did and worked in pictures, too, I wouldn’t have time to have any fun.
 If I were planning a professional course as Mickey (Rooney) is it would be different, but as long as I plan to be an actress, I think I’ll just skip it.”

 October 4, 1940: Strike Up The Band was getting great reviews.

 October 4, 1940: Judy was the “glorifier of teen glamour” but she was afraid of glamour according to this article.

 October 4, 1940: “The Family Circle” magazine featured this colorized photo of Judy.